-If there is one essential ingredient for photography, it is light.
-It really wouldn’t matter how much money you put into your lenses and cameras if they were unable to gather, focus, direct, and record light; your gear would be nothing more than a collection of overpriced paper weights.
+If there is one essential ingredient for photography, it is light and photography is nothing but writing and painting with light.
+It really wouldn’t matter how much money you put into your lenses and cameras if they were unable to gather, focus, direct, and record light, your gear would be nothing more than a collection of overpriced paper weights.
 But image creation doesn’t fall entirely to the camera.
 The photographer needs to know how to use light.

-When entering into any environment where you intend to make a photograph, the first characteristic of light — whether natural or artificial — to pay attention to is intensity.
+When entering into any environment where you intend to make a photograph, the first characteristic of light — whether natural or artificial — to pay attention to is “Intensity.”

 As a practical example, think of how your eyes react when you walk into a dimly lit room after spending some time in a brightly lit room; for a moment, you can’t really see much of anything — everything is underexposed.
 Or, when entering a brightly lit room after being in a dimly lit room, the light is a bit overwhelming — everything is overexposed.